-I wanted to bring the “Nashville Hot” flavor to a fried food I’m rather fond of: soft-shell crab.
-Usually when you see soft-shell crab it is fried in your standard batter and thrown on a sandwich.
+I wanted to bring the “Nashville Hot” flavor to a fried food I’m rather fond of, soft-shell crab.
+Usually, when you see soft-shell crab it is fried in your standard batter and thrown on a sandwich.
 While it’s good, there’s not a lot of “oomph” there.
 Since Nashville Hot chicken has so much “oomph” that both ends of your body will hurt, it seemed like a perfect match.

-I used Hattie B’s hot chicken recipe for the basis of this Nashville Hot Soft-Shell Crab.
+I used Hattie B’s hot chicken recipe as the basis of this Nashville Hot Soft-Shell Crab.
 It involves Louisiana style hot sauce (I used this one) and lots and lots of cayenne pepper for the spicy glaze.

-I served the Nashville Hot Crab with the traditional accoutrements: white bread and dill pickles.
+I served the Nashville Hot Crab with the traditional accouterments: white bread and dill pickles.
 It was so much more delicious than we expected and I plan on making this recipe at least one more time before soft-shell crab season ends!